 How To Tell If An Avocado Is Ripe

-If it's firm and dark green, it's underripe, whereas if it gives a little bit when pressed, it should be ripe and ready to eat.
+If it's firm and bright green, it's underripe, whereas if it gives a little bit when pressed, it should be ripe and ready to eat.

 Additionally, another indication that it may be ready to consume is if there is slight softness around the stem area.

-Brown spots on an avocado are usually harmless and a result of age or bruising.
+Brown spots on an avocado are usually harmless due to age or bruising.
 The brown spots are caused by oxidation, which occurs when the avocado comes into contact with oxygen, much like when an apple turns brown after being cut open.

 You may also notice that softer avocados feel heavier than unripened ones due to all the extra water they contain inside them while comparing similar sizes—so make sure to weigh your fruit before consuming.